samelogic/docs/docs/references/sdks/web/reference/samelogic-js.options.appid.md

 ## Options.appId property

-The `ENVIRONMENT_ID` provided, which you have received for creating a project on the Samelogic platform.
+The `APP_ID` provided, which you have received for creating a project on the Samelogic platform.

 <b>Signature:</b>